7 Elevator Pitch Examples that Will Get Tech Buyers’ Attention

 Anatomy of an Elevator Pitch

 When writing your elevator pitch, don’t give a history lesson on your business.
-Include only the most relevant and recent details.
+Include only the most relevant and impactful details.
 You will be able to do that if you have carefully researched who you’re going to talk to.
 You also need to understand the basic components of an effective elevator speech.

-Introduction
+#1 Introduction

 You have the freedom of how you want to introduce yourself.
 You can start by stating your name and your company.
 Or you can start with a good joke to break the ice.
 But no matter how you do it, make it sound natural and relevant — something your audience is familiar with.